nmc97/metabarcoding_at_cefas_tutorial/docs/source/index.rst

 Here at Cefas, Metabarcoding is key to many genomics projects.
 This tutorial space is designed to help anyone at Cefas carry out Metabarcoding work.

-As a starting point, check out the :doc:`metabarcoding-getting_started` section for information on this widely used software, including how to :ref:`What is metabarcoding?` the program.
+As a starting point, check out the :doc:`metabarcoding-getting_started` section to get started,

 .. note::